 Official USM social media profile picture for department, organization or program pages:

 Please select the image or download to obtain the graphic.
 It must be used when establishing a new USM-affiliated social media profile.
 For more information in general on USM's brand standards, please view the USM Style Guide.

-In general, social media is a platform for engagement, and as such, although always appearing professional, the voice is more conversational and engaging, even when sharing news.
-And as a social platform, we encourage people to use a more welcoming, lively, friendly and positive tone in their posts, and particularly when responding to direct messages.
+Social media is a platform for engagement.
+As such, accounts should remain professional yet conversational.
+On social platforms, we encourage people to use a more welcoming, lively, friendly and positive tone in their posts, and particularly when responding to direct messages.